seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 * Click on "Build Now"
 * If all goes well, you should be seeing new rows appear in your MySQL DB tables.

 #### Step 30.
 Congratulations!
-If you made it this far, you're awesome!
+You've successfully completed this tutorial!